Nth root: History

 The Babylonians, as early as 1800 BCE, demonstrated numerical approximations of irrational quantities such as the square root of 2 on clay tablets, with an accuracy analogous to six decimal places, as in the tablet YBC 7289.
 Cuneiform tablets from Larsa include tables of square and cube roots of integers.
 The first to prove the irrationality of √2 was most likely the Pythagorean Hippasus.
 Plato in his Theaetetus, then describes how Theodorus of Cyrene (c.
 400 BC) proved the irrationality of $\sqrt3$, $\sqrt5$, etc. up to $\sqrt{17}$.
-In the first century AD, Heron of Alexandria devised an interative method to compute the square root, which is actually a special case of the more general Newton's method.
+In the first century AD, Heron of Alexandria devised an iterative method to compute the square root, which is actually a special case of the more general Newton's method.

 The term surd traces back to Al-Khwarizmi (c.
 825), who referred to rational and irrational numbers as "audible" and "inaudible", respectively.
 This later led to the Arabic word أصم (asamm, meaning "deaf" or "dumb") for "irrational number" being translated into Latin as surdus (meaning "deaf" or "mute").
 Gerard of Cremona (c.
 1150), Fibonacci (1202), and then Robert Recorde (1551) all used the term to refer to "unresolved irrational roots", that is, expressions of the form $\sqrt[n]{r}$, in which $n$ and $r$ are integer numerals and the whole expression denotes an irrational number.
 Irrational numbers of the form $\pm\sqrt{a},$ where $a$ is rational, are called "pure quadratic surds"; irrational numbers of the form $a \pm\sqrt{b}$, where $a$ and $b$ are rational, are called mixed quadratic surds.
 An archaic term from the late 15th century for the operation of taking nth roots is radication, and an unresolved root is a radical.